SIDN/py-rpp/README.md

 **Example:**
 This example uses Curl, but any HTTP client can be used to interact with the RPP API.
 Make sure to replace `<username>` and `<password>` with your actual EPP credentials and make sure the contacts used in the request exist in the EPP server:

+Request to create a new domain using RPP:

 ```sh
 curl -X POST "http://localhost:8000/domains/" \
   -u "<username>:<password>" \